universal-model/universal-model-angular/docs/API.md

       selectorMap: { [key: string]: ComputedRef }
     ): void

-makes view use sub-state(s) and selectors given in subStateMap and selectorMap and makes changes to given sub-state(s) and selectors to update the view.
+makes given Angular component instance to use sub-state(s) and selectors given in subStateMap and selectorMap and makes changes to given sub-state(s) and selectors to update the view.
 If you call only getStateAndSelectors() and forget to call useStateAndSelectors(), your view won't be reactive and does not update.